Introduction: Chassis Restoration on a Volkswagen Beetle Volksrod

 I've never, ever seen a Bug with a bench seat before, because the hand brake is between the front seats.
 Since I had the bottom plate off the centre tunnel at the moment, and I had a whole spare chassis to chop up, I decided to move the hand brake to in front of the gearshift.

 I cut off the old hand brake brackets, and selected a point suitably far forward of the gearshift to accommodate a new hand brake bracket.
-The consideration here is the bowden tubes for the hand brake cables - they need to come around the gear shift rod and clear it well enough to allow the gear shift rod to not be hindered, while at the same time not being so tightly curved as to prevent smooth operation of the hand brake.
+The consideration here is the bowden tubes for the hand brake cables - they need to be extended and made to come around the gear shift rod and clear it well enough to allow the gear shift rod to not be hindered, while at the same time not being so tightly curved as to prevent smooth operation of the hand brake.

 I cut a hole in the chassis, and welded the new hand brake bracket in place, and then extended the bowden tubes with steel hydraulic pipe I had kicking around.
 Nice and simple to do at this point, and it would pay huge dividends later!